Special Events on Public Property

 Permittees may be responsible for the costs of any City services required for their event.
 The assessment of services needed is based on the needs of the event and is at the discretion of the City.
 A final assessment of costs and instructions for payment will be included in the approved permit.
-Costs for City services are assessed at the following rates: $50/hr per officer required $60/hr per supervisor required
+Costs for City services are assessed at the following rates: $60.00 to hire an officer or supervisor.

 Public Property special event applicants shall have a general liability insurance policy and provide a certificate of insurance to the City of Manassas, naming the City as an additional insured.
 A copy of that endorsement must be provided to the City prior to the start of the event.
 A certificate of insurance without the additional insured status endorsement does not meet the standard of this requirement.
 Other insurance requirements for events are:

 - Minimum liability limit requirements for all event organizers of $1,000,000

 - If alcoholic beverages are served the event organizer shall have a minimum liability limit requirement of $5,000,000, including Liquor Liability.
 Higher limits may be required after review by the City’s Risk Management Division.